JSithara/Al-Momentous/README.md

 (average of 3.7 out of 5).

 **Prototype Improvements**

 Based on the evaluation of our initial prototype we decided to  combine events and reminders, make the emergency button on the home page link to a separate page with emergency numbers, and add links between a Person’s page and their corresponding Contacts page (and vice versa).

+**Future Work**

+Moving forward we will have to consider how to handle notifications with our app, trying to strike a balance between allowing those who know/remember notifications to have easier simpler actions and those don’t be able to figure out what to do with them.
+Currently, the mobile app is designed to cater to the Alzheimer patients indirectly, such that caretakers are operating the mobile app for setting up the upcoming events and other reminders to assist the patients.
+As future work, we plan to create a sister app that caretakers could link to create these reminders, contacts and info on loved ones.